-A Price Feed Reserve utilises an off-chain component (e.g. a script running on a server) that pulls price feeds and calculates conversion rates.
+A Fed Price Reserve utilises an off-chain component (e.g. a script running on a server) that pulls price feeds and calculates conversion rates.
 These rates are sent via on-chain transactions and stored in a pricing smart contract.
 A separate smart contract storing reserve funds will refer to the pricing smart contract for the expected token conversion rate.

 It is complex to setup and maintain, and requires Ether for making the periodic price updates on-chain.